dib-lab/2020-paper-sourmash-gather/manuscript.md

 but for reads rather than k-mers (CTB: provide as Suppl Figure?).
 Importantly, in this process we only consider genomes identified in the minimum set cover, because it is computationally intractable to map reads to the entire GenBank database.

-CTB: note somewhere that we choose arbitrarily between equivalent matches in the min-set-cov algorithm.
+(CTB: check centrifuge?)

 Figure @fig:mapping compares hash assignment rates and mapping rates for the four evaluation metagenomes in Table
 @tbl:genbank-cover.
-Broadly speaking, we see that k-mer/hash-based estimates of metagenome composition align closely with the number of bases covered by mapped reads.
+Broadly speaking, we see that k-mer based estimates of metagenome composition align closely with the number of bases covered by mapped reads.
 This suggests that the k-mer based min-set-cov approach effectively selects reference genomes for metagenome read mapping.